 The Street of Hungarian Flavours is open between 18th and 19th August 10 am to midnight and on 20th August 10 am to 22 pm.

 A grand folk art festival is being held in the beautiful Buda Castle, during the festive weekend in August.
 The Festival of Folk Arts evokes the atmosphere of fairs of old, where everyone can try their hand at folk crafts, and get a close-up view of the quality items produced by the skilled craftspeople.
 The highlighted theme of this year’s festival is one of the most ancient branches of folk art: weaving and spinning.
 Families will have a great time, with almost 1000 master craftspeople, several hundreds of performers, whole-day programmes of stage performances, craft presentations, masterpieces of craft food and a folk playhouse to enjoy.
 The littlest ones will be able to enjoy themselves in the Baby Playhouse, and there will be plenty of fun for people who like traditional games of logic and skill, and sports.

 The Festival of Folk Arts is open on August 17-19 from 10:00 to 23:00, and on 20 August from 10:00 to 21:00.
 Entry to the event is free for children under 4 years of age, HUF 1,500/day for children between the ages of 4 and 18, and HUF 2,500/day for adults.

-The price of the all-inclusive buffet supper is HUF 16,500 per person, which includes unlimited consumption of sparkling wine, beer, wine, non-alcoholic beverages and mineral water, but does not include the 10% service fee.
-The delicious supper will be served between 18:00 and 23:00, so you’ll be able to enjoy it either before or after the fireworks!
+The all-inclusive buffet dinner costs HUF 19,900 per person, which includes unlimited champagne, beer, wine, soft drinks, mineral water, coffee and tea, but does not include the 10% service charge.
+The delicious dinner is served between 6 pm and 11 pm in the evening, so it may be before, during or after the fireworks!